santu-git/angular2-blueprint/README.md

 $ npm install
 ```

-Compile and Run (Gulp and tsc will watc on file changes and keep compiling accordingly)
+Compile and Run (Gulp and tsc will be watching on file changes and keep compiling accordingly)
 ```bash
 $ npm start
 ```